 Appointments are available:

-To book an appointment, please speak to the receptionist at your GP practice or call the central booking line on 0161 763 8292.
-More info here.
+To book an appointment at an extended hours hub, please call the central booking line on 0161 763 8292.

 Keep warm and well